 It has a moving contact and a fixed contact.
-Both the contacts are touching each other during normal condition i.e. when the breaker is closed.
-During closing of the breaker the moving contact is held under by the pressure of a spring.
+Both the contacts are touching each other during normal conditions i.e. when the breaker is closed.
+During the closing of the breaker, the moving contact is held under the pressure of a spring.

-Normally, it can be closed or opened manually by a person or an operator for switching and maintenance purpose.
-But when fault occurs and heavy short circuit current flows through the breaker.
-The trip coil of the breaker gets energized and moving contacts are pulled apart by some mechanism resulting in opening of the breaker.
-Arc is formed when the contacts separates.
-Until the discharge of arc ceases current continues to flow.
-Production of arc delays the current interruption process thereby generating enormous amount of heat which may damage the system or the breaker itself.
+Normally, it can be closed or opened manually by a person or an operator for switching and maintenance purposes.
+But when a fault occurs and heavy short circuit current flows through the breaker.
+The trip coil of the breaker gets energized and moving contacts are pulled apart by some mechanism resulting in the opening of the breaker.
+Arc is formed when the contacts separate.
+Until the discharge of the arc ceases current continues to flow.
+Production of arc delays the current interruption process thereby generating an enormous amount of heat which may damage the system or the breaker itself.